 Once enrolled in the Plan, you may make changes at any time.
 The following are examples of changes you may wish to make, and the directions for how to make those changes.

-• Change where you wish your future contributions be invested — An example of this is if you wish to change the direction of your contribution from 100% Fidelity to 50% Fidelity and 50% TIAA.
-To change your investment allocation with respect to the investment companies, log into gms.georgetown.edu and follow the steps described above to adjust the allocation of your chosen contribution amount between the retirement companies.
+- An example of this is if you wish to change the direction of your contribution from 100% Fidelity to 50% Fidelity and 50% TIAA.
+Change your investment allocation with respect to the investment companies via GMS and adjust the allocation of your chosen contribution amount between the retirement companies.
 Please note that the distribution will need to total 100%.

-• Redirect your contributions in a different manner to the investment companies — An example of this would be if you wish to change your investment election choice from 100% of one Vanguard fund to 100% of another Vanguard fund.
+- An example of this would be if you wish to change your investment election choice from 100% of one Vanguard fund to 100% of another Vanguard fund.
 To change your investment allocation with respect to the investments within one company, simply contact that company directly, either on-line or by telephone.
 You do not need to contact the Faculty & Staff Benefits Office to make this type of change.

-• Transfer existing accumulated funds — An example of this would be if you wish to transfer your entire account balance from Vanguard to TIAA.
+- An example of this would be if you wish to transfer your entire account balance from Vanguard to TIAA.
 In order to accomplish this, contact the investment company that will be receiving the transfer:

 Fidelity Investments (1-800-343-0860)